miksto/miksto.github.io/led-lamp/index.md

 # DIY Bluetooth LED lamp

-How to build a Blutooth-controlled LED lamp with an ESP32 and an Android application.
+How I built a Blutooth-controlled LED lamp with an ESP32 and an Android application.

 <p align="middle">
 <img src="purple_orange.webp" alt="Photo of the led lamp displaying a picture of a colorful comet" width="48%">